classymagpie/classymagpie/README.md

  <source media="(prefers-color-scheme: light)" srcset="https://github.com/classymagpie/classymagpie/blob/main/TailTip_LightMode.png">
  <img alt="Welcome to my GitHub, Image is of a C. elegans Male tail-tip marked with different fluorescent reporters tagging the plasma membrane (red), and the basement membrane (green), We also mark tail tip nuclei (green)." src="https://github.com/classymagpie/classymagpie/blob/main/TailTip_AltMode.png">
 </picture>

+## About me

+Hi, I'm Porfirio, and this is my GitHub page.
+I'm new to GitHub and figuring out how things work, I've uploaded some scripts concerning bioinformatics, but I'm interested in learning more, so I am creating an aboutme readme.md page.

 <!--
 **classymagpie/classymagpie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.